Shivanshprojectsdatascience/Mysql_project/README.md

 6).operators
 7).Aggregate functions
 8).case statements
-//ultimate goal of this project is to optimize bank for their future investment towards country and help them to improve their buisness in particular country
+//ultimate goal = define the decision making for bank to improve their customers performance in some particular